GFouilhe-AThiriet/Projet-L3/UpdatesReport.md

 29/06 : cf pdf in "Miscellaneous" folder

 02/07 : Big problem : the mouse coordinates are very imprecise.
 For instance "-10.01 -0.92 7.61" will be displayed "-10.3 -0.87 7.2".
 So how do you go back to species_id with those changes ?

+04/07 : Implemented the tsne visualisation.
+It seems to work rather well in 2D despite the imprecision of the mouse coordinates.
+Nevertheless, in 3D, this imprecision is in general too big to link the points to the right entries of the csv file.
+I also added a Altair graph for the 2D tsne visualisation.
+The images aren't shown but the data absolutely fit the mouse coordinates as there are read directly from the pandas dataframe.

+Conclusion : I think we'll review the last aspects of this project with Camille next week.
+Finally, we've completed the steps 1 to 5 of the worksheet.
+The tsne visualisation is good.
+The images corresponding to the dots selected with the mouse are still pretty good in 2D despite the imprecision of the mouse coordinates.
+I'm especially happy for the dataset visualisation tool of the groups.
+The Pareto effect graph is very fluid also, which is fine.
+Globally, it has been very instructive and challenging and I'm happy with the global result.

+Au.